Marlie Packer: Club career

 From 2007 to 2009, Packer played for Bath before moving to Bristol in 2009.
 In 2013 she was named Bristol Coaches Player of the Season.

 Packer signed for Wasps in 2013.
 After England's World Cup victory in 2014, Packer was made an Honorary member of her hometown club, Yeovil RFC, and given the freedom of Yeovil.

 She returned to play for Bristol in 2016 and moved to Saracens Women in 2017, where she continues to play.
 Packer was part of the team as they won the inaugural Tyrells Premier 15s competition in 2018.
 In the same year she was also named the Saracens Coaches Player of the Season.

+After nine years at Saracens, Packer announced she was leaving the club having not been offered a contract to stay.
+After considering retirement, she approached Harlequins Women and agreed a deal to join the South London club for the 2026-2027 PWR season.